danbz/drawNetherlands/README.md

 * train windows
 * Clouds over Oxfordshire - working
 * from the air
-* Tankers at sea off the Zaandvoort coast - working
+* Tankers at anchor off the Zaandvoort coast - working

 ### dependencies
 * C++ and openFrameworks - openframeworks.cc